Basic Wine Tasting Terms

 Secondary aromas – this describes the aromas in wine that arise from the fermentation.

-Short – when wine has no length and the taste does not linger on the palate.
+Short – when a wine has no length, and its taste sensations do not linger on the palate after swallowing.

 T